On CAT($\kappa$) surfaces: Excess-curvature inequality

 \section{Excess-curvature inequality}

-In this section, we give a proof of \Cref{thm:excess_curvature} relating the excess and total curvature of an arbitrary $\CAT(\kappa)$ triangle.
-First we verify \Cref{prop:hausdorff_vs_alexandrov}, that the Hausdorff area of a surface $X$ of bounded curvature without cusp points coincides with the Alexandrov area.
-This is an application of Reshetnyak's theorem that the metric tangent at each point is a cone over a circle.
+In this section, we give a proof of \Cref{thm:excess_curvature} relating the excess and total curvature of an arbitrary Jordan triangle in a $\CAT(\kappa)$ surface.
+First we verify \Cref{prop:hausdorff_vs_alexandrov}, that the Hausdorff area of a surface $X$ of bounded curvature without cusp points coincides with the Alexandrov area (see \Cref{sec:surfaces_bounded_curvature}).
+This is an application of a theorem of Burago \cite{Bur:65} that the metric tangent at each point is a cone over a circle; see also Theorem 9.10 in \cite{Res:93}.
 Recall that, for a Borel set $A \subset X$, we use $|A|$ to denote the Hausdorff area (i.e., $2$-measure) and $\text{Area}(A)$ to denote Alexandrov area.